Dry Film Lubricant Coatings

 PTFE Coatings & Other Dry Film Industrial Coating Specifications

 Typical applications are firearms, aircraft sliding surfaces, automotive door hinge pins, solenoid plungers, seat belt cams, and many dry applications.
+Many manufacturers choose PTFE dry film lubricant coatings when they need lubrication that doesn’t trap debris or particulates.
+This is especially helpful in applications including equipment used for food processing, components used in aerospace and defense manufacturing, and other applications.

 Contact us to speak with an engineering consultant about dry film lubricants for your project.